 Looking northeast from the Quartzite Cliffs

-From the northern most sub-peak of Crystal Peak looking down the northern
+From the northern most sub-peak of Crystal Peak looking down the northern face.

 The Garrison-Black Rock Road is clearly visible.